Romanian Danube Flotilla

-The Romanian Danube Flotilla is the oldest extant naval force on the Danube, dating since 1860, when the Romanian Navy was founded.
-It saw service during most of the wars involving Romania, and was the most powerful river naval force in the world during the Interwar period.
+The Romanian Danube Flotilla (Romanian: Flotila Dunării Românească) is the brown-water naval branch of the Romanian Naval Forces, responsible for patrolling and defending the Romanian stretch of the Danube River.
+It is the oldest extant naval force on the Danube, established in 1860 alongside the Romanian navy.
+It saw service during most of the wars involving Romania, and was the most powerful river naval force in the world during the interwar period.

+Initially composed of early steam-powered vessels and trawlers amassed via the unification of the Wallachian and Moldavian fleets, the force was gradually expanded to meet defensive and operational needs along the Danube.
+The flotilla saw action during the Romanian War of Independence, the Second Balkan War, World War I and World War II.
+Between the world wars, the flotilla reached its zenith, becoming the most capable river flotilla in the world, equipped with state-of-the-art river monitors, gunboats and patrol-craft.
+Following World War II and several reorganisations, it was restructured as the Danube Flotilla Command, consolidating command and modernisation.
+It is currently headquartered in Brăila.

 Beginning

 The Romanian Danube Flotilla was formed on 22 October 1860 by order of Domnitor Alexandru Ioan Cuza after merging the naval components of Wallachia and Moldavia.
-During the 1877-1878 Romanian War of Independence, the Flotilla consisted of two armed steamers (one paddle steamer and one yacht), one purpose-built gunboat armed with one gun (Fulgerul) and one spar torpedo boat (Rândunica).
+The unit was called the Danube Flotilla Corps and was headquartered in Ismail.
+During the 1877-1878 Romanian War of Independence, the Flotilla consisted of two armed steamers (one paddle steamer and one yacht), one purpose-built gunboat armed with one gun (Fulgerul) and one spar torpedo boat (Rândunica) as well as several coastal batteries.
 The Flotilla's main success of the war was the sinking of the Ottoman monitor Seyfi by the torpedo boat Rândunica.

 With the expansion of the Romanian Navy, King Carol I promulgated the decree for the organization of the flotilla in 1896.
 According to this decree, the navy was organized in the Sea Division (Divizia de Mare), and the Danube Division (Divizia de Dunăre).
 The crew depot and the Navy Arsenal were also established.
 The first organization act of the Danube Division was issued on 1 April 1896.